maxwarnock/Pawnee-Grasslands-Project/README.md

   - Ownership
   - Ecological value
   - Connectivity value (in progress)
   - Economic value
+  - Oil and gas locations
-  - Contiguity metrics
+  - Contiguity (interior edge ratio) metrics

-- Spatial layers:
-  - Master boundary
-  - Western Pawnee boundary
-  - Species occurrence maps

 ---

 ## 🔁 Reproducibility

+**1.** This project uses a conda environment.
+To create and activate it:

+`conda env create -f environment.yml`
+`conda activate pawnee-grasslands`

+Then launch the Jupyter notebook:

+`jupyter notebook`

+Requirements: conda (or Anaconda) must be installed.
+Packages are pulled from conda-forge and defaults channels.

+**2.**
-- Run notebooks in order (01 → 07)
+- Run notebooks in order (01 → 08)
 - All paths are relative to project root
 - Data sources (GBIF, parcel API) are dynamic and may change